macOS Desktop App

 Search by creative intent

-Find the shot you mean before you generate
+Find the frame you mean before you create

 Features